top of page

 What do you get out of it?

-The chance to tell your story and hear someone else’s experiences through one-on-one friendly, meaningful conversations.
+The chance to tell your story and hear someone else’s experiences through one-on-one friendly and meaningful conversations

-The inspiration to become more active in your Jewish community.
+The inspiration and tools to become a leader in your Jewish community

 How does it work?